Pioreactor/rpi_hardware_pwm/README.md

 ### History

-The original code is from [jdimpson/syspwm](https://github.com/jdimpson/syspwm), I've updated it to Python3 and made it look like the `RPi.GPIO` library's API (but more Pythonic than that.)
+The original code is from [jdimpson/syspwm](https://github.com/jdimpson/syspwm), We've updated it to Python3 and made it look like the `RPi.GPIO` library's API (but more Pythonic than that.), and we use it in [Pioreactor](https://pioreactor.com) bioreactor system.